struktured/mpmw/README.md

 mpmw
 ====

+##**Notice**##

+This project is currently defunct and may be rejuvenated with some twists, such as the use of the future api and protocol buffers.
+For now, consider using issuu/ocaml-zmq and/or struktured/riakc_ppx.

 Multipurpose middleware for ocaml to do serialization, distributed caching and high performance messaging.
 This is accomplished by leveraging the following three technologies in combination: